EditaAnomaly/S8-GI-Drieam/README.md

 - Requirements and Designing - document that logs the initial requirements and design process iterations.

 ### 3. Realisation
+- Practice Courses - contains the React, Ruby and RubyOnRails code from excercises done to better understand the basics of these languages and frameworks.
 - Issue estimates - a file containing Zenhub issues to better track the implementation process and help improve future plans.
 - My Evidence Refinement - a formal refinement document using the company's remplate.
 - Refinement notes - a document that logs the feature refinement for the implementation.